 Health Insurance Requirement

 Trinity College requires all enrolled traditional undergraduate students have valid annual health insurance coverage regardless of site of study.

 All undergraduate students will be enrolled and charged for this coverage.

 Be advised that if your coverage originates outside of Connecticut, i.e HMO plans, state Medicaid plans, and state based exchange plans, you may want to consider enrolling in the SHIP because your insurance may not list the Trinity College Health Center (TCHC) and local providers around our campus as IN-Network and therefore may not be paid in full for services rendered resulting in out-of-pocket expense for you.

 The TCHC uses a fee-for-service billing model, similar to your home physician’s office.
 There are charges for office visits, laboratory services, and pharmacy items.
 TCHC will file insurance claims directly to all insurance companies.
 Any and all charges deemed to be the “member responsibility” by your insurance company, such as deductibles, co-insurance, and copays, will be posted to the student’s account for payment.

-Students/Families who want to purchase the SHIP coverage must complete the online enrollment form before the open enrollment deadline of July 31.
+Students/Families who want to keep the SHIP coverage should complete the online enrollment form before the open enrollment deadline of July 31.
 Timely enrollment gets your information to the insurance company prior to the default enrollment.
 Until your enrollment is processed by Gallagher, you will not be able to use your insurance at a pharmacy or at a doctor’s office or hospital.
-Please follow this link to complete the online enrollment. (available early June) to activate your coverage for August 1.
+Please follow this link to complete the online enrollment to activate your coverage for August 1.

 ALL students should carry insurance cards and prescription cards.
 The TCHC will copy the front and back of the insurance card at every visit.
 Should your insurance plan change, please provide your student with a current updated insurance card if no card is available at the time of the visit we will file a claim with the company you completed the waiver with and all unpaid charges will be applied to the student account.